therealdavids/codeissoftware/_posts/2018-04-15-programming-to-an-interface.md

 Eventually though, it is important to actually [implement the logic](https://github.com/davidgaskins/izzet/commit/daaff696741bd8445466d193cbaa895e9b6e84fe) that the renderer is looking for.
 And of course, [write tests](https://github.com/davidgaskins/izzet/commit/cb8f596121badd672ca6a43fda8dfe0596e2d18d) for our christmas module logic.

-Note, I’ve actually only created a simple status renderer, not the whole dashboard.
-But, that’s alright because we can still [implement the dashboard component](https://github.com/davidgaskins/izzet/commit/5c0cde174bc265cae2aed78cf4feb80a757b56ed) without all the regular programminglogic being finished.
-Again, this comes as a result of relying on the common interface.
+Note, the UI is actually not complete either.
+We are missing the main dashboard component.
+But, that’s alright because we can still [implement the dashboard component](https://github.com/davidgaskins/izzet/commit/5c0cde174bc265cae2aed78cf4feb80a757b56ed) without all the regular programming logic being finished.
+Again, we can work on either side of the project (UI or logic) because we are relying on the common interface.

 At this point, the user interface is complete without the logic being implemented yet.
 So in order to have a finished project, we create and wire up a [real http request](https://github.com/davidgaskins/izzet/commit/b25ad503d7abf5563d33423e6f859ba703755f3b) class to test if the website is up.